rockpat/dotfiles/README.md

 ./setup.sh
 ```

-**Btw, you might need to install git and/or create $HOME/Github/dotfiles directory before!**
+**Btw, you might need to install git and/or create the $HOME/Github/dotfiles directory before!**

 ## Documentation